dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/3-update-item/index.md

   .send()
 ```

 Self-references are possible.
-You can also **provide a fallback** as second argument (which can also be a reference) in case the specified attribute path misses from the item:
+You can also **provide a fallback** as a second argument (which can also be a reference) in case the specified attribute path misses from the item:

 ```ts
 await PokemonEntity.build(UpdateItemCommand)